beeankha/beeankha/README.md

-Hi! 👋 I'm a software engineer at Anaconda.
+Hi! 👋 I'm a software engineer at Red Hat / Ansible.

 Currently familiar with:
 - Python 🐍